How to Get TEFL Certified

-- The school has been in business for at least 10 years.
-You want to be sure you are going with an experience school.
+- Has been in business for at least 10 years.
+You want to be sure you are going with an experienced school.

 - Check their reviews on multiple websites to see what their graduates are saying about the program and job guidance.

-- Make sure the course is not online.
+- The TEFL course should be an on-site course, not online.
 A quality course is done in a classroom setting.

 - Check the qualifications of the trainers.
-You want to be sure the head trainer has a higher Diploma, DELTA or Master’s in teaching English.
+The head trainer should have a higher Diploma, DELTA or Master’s in teaching English.

 - Have their graduates gone on to teach in multiple countries?
-You want to be sure there’s a network of alumni teaching all around the world.
+There should be a network of alumni teaching all around the world.
 It’s not much help if the school can only help you find a job in one country.

 - Prepare a list of questions and concerns and email it to the school.
 You might also want to schedule a phone call to clarify any necessary information.